Reporting in Prowler¶

 CSV¶

-The CSV format has a common format for all the providers.
+The CSV format follows a standardized structure across all providers.
 The following are the available columns:

 - AUTH_METHOD